Skip to content

 Consolidating debt when you’re being sued by a debt collector

 Enrolling in a debt management program (DMP) puts a certified credit counseling team on your side.
 They work on your behalf when it comes to negotiating with creditors and collectors.
-Once you work out a payment you can afford, the credit counseling team gets to work calling everyone that holds a debt you want to include in the program.
-Essentially, creditors and collectors must agree to take payments through your DMP the adjusted payment schedule you set up with your credit counselor.
+Once you work out a payment you can afford, the credit counseling team gets to work calling everyone who holds a debt you want to include in the program.
+Essentially, creditors and collectors must agree to take payments through your DMP, the adjusted payment schedule you set up with your credit counselor.

 Why collectors will be willing to accept payments through a DMP